sts10/sts10.github.io/_posts/2022-06-27-revisiting-prfix-codes.markdown

 A natural follow-up question here is what other procedures would guarantee safety while removing the least number of words.
 I attempted to create an even more optimal procedure with my ["Compound Passphrase List Safety Checker"](https://github.com/sts10/csafe), but there are issues with this procedure, including three-word combinations.

+### CSafe test

+As a fun little test, I created a 81,345-word list that was free of suffix words.
+I then ran that list through [my compound passphrase list safety checker](https://github.com/sts10/csafe) (version 0.3.16) looking for problematic ambiguities.
+It didn't find any, which is evidence in favor of a "yes" to the question above, but not definitive proof.

 ## A new option for Tidy

 Undaunted, I created a new option for [my word list making command-line tool](https://github.com/sts10/tidy) to remove suffix words from an inputted word list.
 Tidy users can now easily create a `prefix-free.txt` list (`tidy -AP -o prefix-free.txt inputted-word-list.txt`) and `suffix-free.txt` list (`tidy -AU -o suffix-free.txt inputted-word-list.txt`) and compare them.